This article was first published in 2012 but has been updated in 2020.

 Let’s take a look at the different layers of cloud computing:

 The basic layer of cloud is the infrastructure –IaaS (Infrastructure as a service).
 This layer is basically hardware and network.
 What distinguishes this from a regular server or hosting company are mainly two things: scalability and virtualisation.

-First of all, it is the scalability.
-The true IAAS vendors are scaling their IAAS layer into such huge quantities that the marginal cost of adding more GHz, GB, storage etc., is converging towards zero.
+What is most important is scalability.
+The true IaaS vendors are scaling their IaaS layer into such huge quantities that the marginal cost of adding more GHz, GB, storage, and so on, are converging towards zero.

 One of the first services where this was seen was in Gmail, the Google email service where each user gets around 8 GB of free storage.
 In order to do this, Google built gigantic data centres consisting of (probably) millions of servers.